How Much Does A New Furnace Cost?

-Ask twenty professional HVAC contractors the question, “What is the cost of a new furnace” and you’ll probably get the same answer...
+Ask twenty professional HVAC contractors the question, “How Much Does A New Furnace Cost?” and you’ll probably get the same answer...
 “It depends.”
 Today’s furnaces are available with a wide variety of comfort-enhancing technologies, and can be much more sophisticated than older continuous pilot light/natural draft models.

 For example, Carrier offers a comprehensive line of furnaces to fit nearly any need and budget.
 And with models ranging from the very basic minimum-efficiency models to deluxe ENERGY STAR® units with up to 98.5% efficiency and all the bells and whistles, furnace prices can vary quite a bit.